 When the girls reach Grade 1 they need to comply with Royal Academy uniform.

 The fuscia leotard with no sleeves is our chosen design .
 For exam purposes this is worn without a skirt and they continue with the fuscia leotard until the end of Grade 4.

 We have also designed our own character skirts.

 There has often been a problem with the skirts creasing and being crumpled when parents bring them out of a bag at the RAD just before a student’s exam.
 This can be disheartening and can affect the girls confidence just when she needs to be composed and fully focused, so we have found a material which is almost crease proof, has the same weight necessary to flow nicely and does not look different to the traditional cotton skirts.

 Fuscia leotards with character skirts and character shoes (low heels) up to Grade 3, then Cuban from there on

-At Grade 5 they move on to a black leotard.
+At Grade 5 they move on to a black leotard as their ballet school uniform.
 Girls like to wear designer and individual black leotards for class but they do have to wear the Royal Academy design for exam purposes.

 RAD regulation leotards